 - Fading Paint or Coating: UV rays can cause the paint or protective coating to fade, making the pool cage look aged.

 Understanding these issues helps prevent and address them effectively.
+Visit our Facebook page!

 How Can You Clean Your Pool Cage Properly?

-- Rinse with Water:
+- Rinse with pressure washing:

 Use a garden hose to rinse off dirt, dust, and debris.
 This prevents buildup that can lead to stains or corrosion. - Use a Mild Cleaning Solution: